Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: System Design

-\textbf{Extracting and Labeling concepts (entities)}: Once the threat reports are pre-processed and cleaned, we extract different classes of entities using state-of-the-art natural language processing techniques.
-For classes including \textsf{Malware, AttackPattern, Application, OS, Organization, Person, Time, Location}, we fine-tune Transformer-based \cite{vaswani2017attention} pretrained language model with our hand-annotated dataset.
-We adopt this approach since such large-scale language models are highly effective in many downstream NLP tasks where the amount of labeled data is limited \cite{devlin2018bert}.
-Extracting evolving security concepts like attack patterns and malware requires an understanding of the context, which the attention mechanism provides.
-We use the \textit{tner}~\cite{ushio2021t} library to fine-tune the models.
+\textbf{Entity Extraction. } Once the threat reports are pre-processed and cleaned, we extract different entity classes using state-of-the-art natural language processing techniques.
+We fine-tune Transformer-based \cite{vaswani2017attention} pretrained language model using our hand-annotated dataset for classes including \textsf{Malware, AttackPattern, Application, OS, Organization, Person, Time, Location}.
+We adopt this approach because such large-scale language models are highly effective in numerous downstream NLP tasks with limited labeled data \cite{devlin2018bert}.
 Specifically, we use three transformer variants in our experiments: BERT \cite{devlin2018bert}, RoBERTa\cite{liu2019roberta} and XLM-RoBERTa\cite{conneau2019unsupervised}.
-XLM-RoBERTa is a multilingual model, while the rest are pre-trained on English corpus.
-We take the hidden layer representation from the transformer model and add a classification layer that predicts the entity for each position.
-The classification layer consists of 10 neurons corresponding to the nine entity classes and the special no entity (\textit{O}) token representing that a token does not belong to any entity classes.
-In contrast, some cybersecurity concepts like URL, IP address, email, and file name are extracted using pattern matching~\cite{yi2020cybersecurity,piplai2020creating}.
-We use a heuristic-based approach with pattern matching to extract different indicators, including URL, IP address, hash, and CVE ID.
-Some example regex patterns are shown in a Table in the Appendix.
+These models use powerful attention mechanisms to capture context and extract evolving security concepts like attack patterns and malware.
+While BERT and RoBERTa are pre-trained on English corpora, XLM-RoBERTa is multilingual.
+These models leverage their powerful attention mechanisms to capture the context and extract evolving security concepts such as attack patterns and malware.
+We use the \textit{tner} library \cite{ushio2022t} to fine-tune the models, which enables us to achieve high accuracy in entity recognition.
+Specifically, we take the hidden layer representation from the transformer model and add a classification layer with ten neurons corresponding to the nine entity classes and a special no entity (\textit{O}) token, illustrating that a token does not belong to any entity classes.
+On the other hand, we use pattern matching to extract IoCs such as URL, IP address, email, and file name.
+We describe the regular expressions used for pattern matching and their corresponding entity types in the Appendix.